What are equal opportunities in relation to the Act??

 Victimisation occurs when an employee is treated badly because they have supported or raised a grievance under the Equality Act.
 An employee is not protected if the compliant is malicious or has supported an untrue complaint.

-Pre-employment health questionnaires are no longer permitted unless the applicant can carry out a function that is intrinsic to the job or to help you decide if you can make reasonable adjustments to enable the applicant to fulfil the job function.
+Pre-employment health questionnaires are no longer permitted unless the applicant can not carry out a function that is intrinsic to the job or to help you decide if you can make reasonable adjustments to enable the applicant to fulfil the job function.
 You can however make a job offer conditional on satisfactory completion of a questionnaire but you can’t weed people out before.

 There are other items such as equal pay, positive action to increase the number of job applicants or employees who posses a specific characteristic, pay secrecy and tribunal directions all of which are more complex and require expert guidance.